+Worst Forms of Child Labor (by part in ILO Convention 182)

+A. All types of slavery, including sale and trafficking of children, forced labor, and the use of children in armed conflict

+Forced Labor, Slavery, Involuntary Servitude, Debt Bondage:

+Section 12 of the Special Protection of Children against Child Abuse, Exploitation and Discrimination Act and Sections 4 and 5 of the Expanded Anti-Trafficking in Persons Act of 2012 prohibit forced labor, slavery, involuntary servitude or debt bondage.

+Trafficking in Persons:

-Worst Forms of Child Labor (by part in ILO Convention 182) A. All ty ypes of slavery, including sale and trafficking of children, forced labor, and the use of children in armed conflict Forced Labor, Slavery, Involuntary Servitude, Debt Bondage: and 5 c 12 of the Special Protection of Children against Child Abuse, Exploitation and Discrimination Act 943 and Sections 4 of the Expanded Anti-Trafficking in Persons Act of 2012 944 prohibit forced labor, slavery, involuntary servitude or ondage.
-Traffick king in Persons: Article traffick IV of the Special Protection of Children Against Abuse, Exploitation and Discrimination Act 945 prohibits child ing. lowing acts related to child trafficking are prohibited under Sections 4 and 5 of the Expanded Anti-Trafficking in s Act of 2012: 946 1) To recruit, obtain, hire, provide, offer, transport, transfer, maintain, harbor, or receive a person by any means, including those done under the pretext of domestic or overseas employment or training or apprenticeship, for the purpose of prostitution, pornography, or sexual exploitation; 2) To introduce or match for money, profit, or material, economic or other consideration, any person to a foreign national, for marriage for the purpose of acquiring, buying, offering, selling or trading him/her to engage in prostitution, pornography, sexual exploitation, forced labor, slavery, involuntary servitude or debt bondage; 3) To offer or contract marriage, real or simulated, for the purpose of acquiring, buying, offering, selling, or trading them to engage in prostitution, pornography, sexual exploitation, forced labor or slavery, involuntary servitude or debt bondage; 4) To undertake or organize tours and travel plans consisting of tourism packages or activities for the purpose of utilizing and offering persons for prostitution, pornography or sexual exploitation; 5) To maintain or hire a person to engage in prostitution or pornography; To adopt persons by any form of consideration for exploitive purposes or to facilitate the same for purposes of prostitution, pornography, sexual exploitation, forced labor, slavery, involuntary servitude or debt bondage; 7) To adopt or facilitate the adoption of persons for the purpose of prostitution, pornography, sexual exploitation, forced labor, slavery, involuntary servitude or debt bondage;
+Article IV of the Special Protection of Children Against Abuse, Exploitation and Discrimination Act prohibits child trafficking.

+The following acts related to child trafficking are prohibited under Sections 4 and 5 of the Expanded Anti-Trafficking in Persons Act of 2012:946

+- 1) To recruit, obtain, hire, provide, offer, transport, transfer, maintain, harbor, or receive a person by any means, including those done under the pretext of domestic or overseas employment or training or apprenticeship, for the purpose of prostitution, pornography, or sexual exploitation; - 2) To introduce or match for money, profit, or material, economic or other consideration, any person to a foreign national, for marriage for the purpose of acquiring, buying, offering, selling or trading him/her to engage in prostitution, pornography, sexual exploitation, forced labor, slavery, involuntary servitude or debt bondage; - 3) To offer or contract marriage, real or simulated, for the purpose of acquiring, buying, offering, selling, or trading them to engage in prostitution, pornography, sexual exploitation, forced labor or slavery, involuntary servitude or debt bondage; - 4) To undertake or organize tours and travel plans consisting of tourism packages or activities for the purpose of utilizing and offering persons for prostitution, pornography or sexual exploitation; - 5) To maintain or hire a person to engage in prostitution or pornography; - 6) To adopt persons by any form of consideration for exploitative purposes or to facilitate the same for purposes of prostitution, pornography, sexual exploitation, forced labor, slavery, involuntary servitude or debt bondage; - 7) To adopt or facilitate the adoption of persons for the purpose of prostitution, pornography, sexual exploitation, forced labor, slavery, involuntary servitude or debt bondage;